-Removing and cleaning the screw, check valve, nozzle, and barrel is the only effective means of purging difficult-to-remove high-temperature plastics.
+Removing and cleaning the screw, check valve, nozzle, and barrel are the only effective means of purging difficult-toremove high-temperature plastics.

 Purge materials.
 The material most effective in purging is a polymer similar to the material to be run.